Waitangi Treaty Grounds: New Zealand’s Founding Historic Site

 About the Treaty Grounds

 On 6 February 1840, representatives of the British Crown and around 40 Māori rangatira gathered at this headland above the Bay of Islands to sign Te Tiriti o Waitangi.
-The treaty was subsequently taken around the country for further signatures, ultimately signed by over 500 rangatira.
-It remains the founding constitutional document of New Zealand, though debate about its interpretation and application continues to shape the country’s politics and society today.
+The treaty was later taken around the country and ultimately signed by over 500 rangatira.
+It remains New Zealand’s founding constitutional document, with ongoing debate about its interpretation shaping politics and society.

 Where to Learn More